Our rating: (4.3/5)

 In Ireland, SumUp Solo is the only freestanding touchscreen terminal with just basic card payment functions.
 This also makes it the cheapest of its kind.

-The closest alternative on a low budget is Square Terminal which also works on its own, but only on WiFi since it doesn’t have a SIM card.
-It is therefore unsuitable for on-the-go payments.
+The closest alternative on a low budget is Square Terminal or Handheld which also work on their own, but only with WiFi since it doesn’t have a SIM card.
+It’s therefore unsuitable for on-the-go payments.

-Like Solo, Square Terminal has a touchscreen, but a large one with many more free point of sale (POS) features built in.
+Like Solo, they have a touchscreen, but a large one with many more free point of sale (POS) features built in, like SumUp Terminal.
 Square doesn’t require a contract, nor does it have a monthly fee, just like SumUp.

 Then there’s the much cheaper Square Reader requiring an app, like SumUp Solo Lite, but without a physical PIN pad.
 It has a superb battery life and is lighter and smaller than Solo, so might be better suited for mobile merchants who’s okay about connecting it with an app to take payments.